 Baneberry Doll Eye

-Baneberry, Also Known as Doll Eyes, is a Herbaceous Perennial Baneberry is a perennial herbaceous plant that belongs to the Ranunculaceae family.
-There are two main species of baneberry: the red baneberry (Actaea rubra) and the white baneberry (Actaea pachypoda).
+Baneberry, Also Known as Doll Eyes, is a Herbaceous Perennial.
+It is a perennial herbaceous plant that belongs to the Ranunculaceae family.
+There are two main species of them: the red type (Actaea rubra) and the white type (Actaea pachypoda).
 Both species are native to North America and can be found in woodlands and forests.

-Baneberry pairs well with other shade plants, like ferns, Hosta's, and astilbes.
-Create contrast: The white or pink flowers of baneberry can be paired with plants that have contrasting foliage, such as dark green or burgundy-colored leaves.
-"Avoid planting near children or pets: Baneberry is toxic if ingested, so it's best to avoid it where children or pets might be tempted to eat the berries.
-Prune as needed.
+Create contrast: The white or pink flowers of it can be paired with plants that have contrasting foliage, such as dark green or burgundy-colored leaves.

 Avoid planting near children or pets: They are toxic if ingested, so it's best to avoid planting them where children or pets might be tempted to eat them.
 Prune as needed.